 Expand your influence and learn how to become an effective leader -- Join us in Phoenix, AZ, October 2-4, 2017.

-Beginning in 2017, the Republican majority in Congress and the Trump administration have made repeal and replacement of the Affordable Care Act (ACA) a top priority, and in March 2017 the House GOP leadership introduced the American Health Care Act (AHCA) as their designated bill to begin to "repeal and replace" the ACA.
-After GOP leaders initially withdrew the bill during a House vote on March 24, the House pass their legislation on May 4 and the measure was moved to the Senate, which could significantly alter the bill.
+Beginning in 2017, the Republican majority in Congress and the Trump administration made repeal and replacement of the Affordable Care Act (ACA) a top priority, and in March 2017 the House GOP leadership introduced the American Health Care Act (AHCA) as their designated bill to begin to "repeal and replace" the ACA.
+The House passed their legislation on May 4, 2017.

-Until the ACA and its implementing regulations are changed, either by a replacement law or through targeted legislative actions or regulatory adjustments, employers subject to the ACA must comply with its many coverage and administrative requirements.
+Until the ACA's employer obligations are changed through targeted legislative actions or regulatory adjustments, employers subject to the ACA must comply with all its coverage and administrative requirements.